‘100% natural’. ‘Nothing artificial’. ‘Preservative free’. 'Organic'.

-You’ve no doubt seen these claims on many skincare and cosmetic products, but is 100% natural always better for our skin and are all synthetic (or ‘man made’) ingredients really that bad?
+You’ve no doubt been seeing more and more of these claims on many skincare and cosmetic products, but are natural skincare product ingredients better for our skin and are all synthetic ‘man made’ ingredients really that bad?

 ‘It’s important to understand that all ingredients serve a purpose,’ says Rita, AMPERNA®’s head chemist.
 ‘Not all synthetic ingredients are harmful and not all natural ingredients are safe.’